algaringo/algaringo/README.md

 <a href="https://raw.githubusercontent.com/algaringo/algaringo/master/icon/resume.md" target="_blank"><img src="https://raw.githubusercontent.com/algaringo/algaringo/master/icon/resume.png" width="30" height="30" alt="CV"/></a>

 I'm a Computer Engineering student with a skill set in Full Stack Web Development.
-I Specialized in Microsoft .net during my early years at Mapúa University which covered C#.net, ASP.net & ADO.net and other technologies.
-I'm also proficient with Python (with Django framework) and Responsive Web Design.
+I Specialized in Microsoft .net during my early years at Mapúa University which covered technologies like C#.net, ASP.net, ADO.net and so on.
+But as Microsoft is soon shifting to .NET5 and leaving .net framework behind, I decided learn other technologies that aren't in the verge of dying lol.
+As of now, I am loving Python (with Django framework) and I'm also practicing more of Responsive Web Design.

-I'm passionate in web and AI development and I am eager to learn new technologies and adapt to new environments.
+I am eager to learn new technologies and adapt to new environments.
+And yes, I'm still passionate in web development even though some might argue it's already a dying career :angry:

 ### Skills